 Without prompt treatment, the disease can cause serious illness

-CIDRAP was founded in 2001 and is a global leader in addressing
+CIDRAP is a global leader in addressing public health

-response.
-Part of the Academic Health Center at the University of
+the Academic Health Center at the University of Minnesota, CIDRAP

-Minnesota, CIDRAP is led by Michael Osterholm, PhD, MPH, director
+is led by Michael Osterholm, PhD, MPH, director and professor,

-and professor, Division of Environmental Health Sciences, School
+Division of Environmental Health Sciences, School of Public

-of Public Health, an adjunct professor in the Medical School, and
+Health, an adjunct professor in the Medical School, and an

 The center reduces illness and death from infectious diseases by